What is Our Purpose?

 With your help, we can help the women to empower themselves to thrive independently

 Read the stories of the courageous women at the Tchukudu Women's Training Centre.
 In the face of life-altering challenges like malnutrition, ongoing conflict in the DRC, sexual violence, lack of access to clean water, HIV, and extreme poverty, these women are ambitious entrepreneurs, committed to developing their skills and building an independent future for themselves and their families.

 See the Acknowledgements page for more details about the below people who were indispensable to this project.

-Emmy Pickering is a Kingston-based business owner, essential oils educator, and dōTERRA Diamond Leader, who generously donated dōTERRA essential oils that are paired with the Lava Bead Bracelets in this store.
+Emmy Pickering is a Kingston-based business owner, essential oils educator, and dōTERRA Diamond Leader, who supported our successful proposal for are usable sanitary pad project.
+She has dōTERRA essential oils that can be paired with the Lava Bead Bracelets in this store.
 Visit www.essentiallyemmy.com.

 Richard E. Armstrong is a visual artist in Kingston, Ontario, who generously donated the greeting cards for sale on this store.
 The image on the card is an original painting by Richard.
 You can contact Richard directly at RichardEArmstrong@gmail.com.

 Spark is an in-house creative agency at St. Lawrence College in Kingston, Ontario.
 The talented team at Spark developed the brand identity, look and logo for this store, Courage with DR Congo.
 Learn more about Spark at www.sparkSLC.ca.

 Store design and website contentby Sarah Lanteigne, with contribution fromNathan Wilkinson and Nicholas Belmont.
 All graduates of St Lawrence College.

 Product photography by Colton Leonard, an Advertising & Marketing Communications student at St.Lawrence College, and a freelance photographer and videographer.